-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.

-In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations as well as the expected pension fund cash flows.
-Such cash flows were developed assuming that both members and employers will make their required contributions on time and as scheduled in all future years.
-Using historical returns of all the funds' asset classes, expected compound (geometric) returns were calculated over the short-term (first 10 years) and the long-term (11-60 years) using a building-block approach.
-Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each fund.
+In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations as well as the expected pension fund (PERF) cash flows.
+Taking into account historical returns of all the Public Employees Retirement Funds' asset classes (which includes the agent plan and two cost-sharing plans or PERF A, B, and C funds), expected compound (geometric) returns were calculated over the short-term (first 10 years) and the long-term (11-60 years) using a building-block approach.
+Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each PERF fund.
 The expected rate of return was set by calculating the single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
-The expected rate of return was then set equivalent to the single equivalent rate calculated above and rounded down to the nearest one quarter of one percent.
+The expected rate of return was then set equal to the single equivalent rate calculated above and rounded down to the nearest one quarter of one percent.

 The table below reflects long-term expected real rate of return by asset class.
 The rate of return was calculated using the capital market assumptions applied to determine the discount rate and asset allocation.
-The target allocation shown was adopted by the Board effective on July 1, 2014.
+The target allocation shown was adopted by the Board effective on July 1, 2015.

-Long-term Expected

-Target Real Return Real Return

-Asset Class Allocation Years 1 - 10 Years 11+
+Asset Class Current Target Allocation Real Return Years 1-10 Real Return Years 11+

-Global Equity 51% 5.25% 5.71%
+Global Equity 51.00% 5.25% 5.71%

-Global Fixed Income 19% 0.99% 2.43%
+Global Fixed Income 20.00% 0.99% 2.43%

-Inflation Sensitive 6% 0.45% 3.36%
+Inflation Sensitive 6.00% 0.45% 3.36%

-Private Equity 10% 6.83% 6.95%
+Private Equity 10.00% 6.83% 6.95%

-Real Estate 10% 4.50% 5.13%
+Real Estate 10.00% 4.50% 5.13%

-Infrastructure and Forestland 2% 4.50% 5.09%
+Infrastructure and Forestland 2.00% 4.50% 5.09%

-Liquidity 2% (0.55)% (1.05)%
+Liquidity 1.00% (0.55)% (1.05)%

-Total 100%
+Total 100.00%

-\An expected inflation of 2.5% used for this period.
+^{}An expected inflation of 2.5% used for this period.